-We also use so-called “persistent cookies”, which can remain on your hard drive for a longer period of time, from one hour to a maximum of 90 days, and are used to automatically recognize you on a subsequent visit.
+In addition, we use so-called “persistent cookies” (permanent cookies), which can remain on your hard drive for a longer period of time, from one hour to a maximum of 90 days, and which serve to automatically recognize you on a subsequent visit.
 These cookies are stored on your hard drive and delete themselves after the specified time, i.e. after a maximum of 90 days from your visit to the website.

 We use Google Analytics for ongoing quality control and improvement of our offer.